niklud/livestreamertest/README.md

 ### Additional notes
 We made this first and foremost for personal use as the need presented itself, but we're open to suggestions on changes and improvement ;P

+#### Aditionally Additional notes
+Acca is too lazy to remove this comment about him being lazy ~